Killarney Provincial Park: History and Origin

 The park has experienced some challenges that threaten the health of its delicate local ecosystems.
 Owing in large part to its proximity to Sudbury with its nickel mines and smelters, local lakes were damaged by acid rain.
 Pollution caused by the smelting activities associated with nickel mining between the 1940s and the 1970s, caused many of Killarney's lakes to become acidified, resulting in the loss of fish species, algae and aquatic plant life in many of the lakes.
 This damage was especially severe in the quartzite areas.
 Legislation passed in the 1970s forced the industry to improve its emissions standards.
-Since then, sulphur emissions have been reduced by over 90 percent.
+Since then, sulphur emissions have been reduced by over 90%.
 To date, water quality has improved in some lakes to pre-pollution levels, while in other lakes the slow process of biological recovery continues.
-More recently, the lakes have been under threat from non-indigenous invasive species such as the Bythotrephes longimanus (a.k.a. spiny water flea), which threaten local species.
+More recently, the lakes have been under threat from non-indigenous invasive species, such as the Bythotrephes longimanus (a.k.a. spiny water flea), which threaten local species.

 In 2006, the provincial government also created the adjacent but separate provincial park of Killarney Lakelands and Headwaters.
 In 2015, the Wiikwemkoong First Nation on Manitoulin Island also established the adjacent Point Grondine Park on their own unoccupied heritage territory in the area.

 Observatory

-On July 17, 2010 the park officially opened the Killarney Provincial Park Observatory - the first public observatory in any Ontario Provincial Park.
-This observatory is available for both NHE directed programs as well as individual use (please contact the Park directly for information on availability of this facility).
+On July 17, 2010 the park officially opened the Killarney Provincial Park Observatory – the first public observatory in any Ontario Provincial Park.
+This observatory is available for both NHE directed programs as well as individual use.
 As the skies in Killarney Provincial Park are still pristine, this facility is ideal for all those interested in studying the night sky.